rsvim/rfc/3-JavaScriptRuntime/2-ImportModules.md

 ### `EsModule`

 In real-world project, the dependencies can be a big ocean, simply loading them is a big challenge.
-Dune uses a classic architecture to solve this issue (node/deno also use this solution, but more completed): event loop + async task.

 An async task has two steps: